-Apex Racket and Fitness is the largest indoor racket sport facility North of Boston, with 9 indoor tennis courts, five racquet ball courts/ wally ball courts and a squash court.
+Apex Racket and Fitness is the HUB of tennis in Maine and the largest indoor racket sport facility North of Boston, with 9 indoor tennis courts, five racquet ball courts/ wally ball courts, two virtual golf rooms and a squash court.
 The current building includes a fitness and weight room, massage services, karate studio, group exercise room, lounge and bar area, lobby with offices, retail area with racket stringing room, large locker-rooms and bathrooms.

 In 2015, the business was purchase by a group of tennis families from throughout Southern Maine.
 The facility has been in operation since 1973, when it was first constructed by the Sheraton Corporation of South Portland, Maine.
 In 1974 both buildings were extended to incorporate four additional tennis courts bringing the facility to ten indoor climate controlled tennis courts.
 In the late 70’s one of the back courts was converted to four racquetball courts and an observation area for the back tennis courts and racquetball courts.